 To search for the “expression” and place the next occurence of it

 Increment a number: place cursor at the first digit and press

 To redraw the screen press

 If you miss Visual mode, try marks.
-They are useful.
-For example, mark
+For example, mark the line

-mm, then move to the line you need, then delete
+mm, move to another line, then delete from the current

 Break lines at column 72 in Insert and Append modes.